sithmel/obj-template/README.md

 ```
 It can be useful to write short configuration objects, without being too repetitive.

 objTemplate uses as default lodash "template" function.
-It can also take any equivalent function as second argument:
+It can also take any equivalent function as a templateFunc in the options (the second argument):

 ```js
 var handlebars = require('handlebars');